FACILITIES COORDINATOR JOB POSTING

 - minimum of 3 years of building management experience and a thorough working knowledge of building systems and building code requirements

-- carpentry and handy skills are a major asset, including knowledge of repair methods, materials and technology
+- basic carpentry and woodworking skills, knowledge of basic repair methods, materials and technology

 - ability to multi-task